taozui472/miden-base/docs/src/account.md

 ### Account storage mode

 Users can choose whether their `Account`s are stored publicly or privately.
-The preference is encoded in the third and forth most significant bits of the `Account`s [ID](#id):
+The preference is encoded in the third and fourth most significant bits of the `Account`s [ID](#id):

 - **Public `Account`s:**
   The `Account`’s state is stored on-chain, similar to how `Account`s are stored in public blockchains like Ethereum.
 Contracts that rely on a shared, publicly accessible state (e.g., a DEX) should be public.